My Camera Bag – Cake Photography & Food Photography

 This is an incredible tool and they have lots of videos tutorials too.
 Unfortunately, you have to work one image at a time.
 The editing possibilities are endless.
 It’s just one tool that’s great for beginners as well as seasoned photographers alike.

 Video edition software

-Photography Lessons – (Best camera for cake decorating and food photography)
+Photography Lessons – (Best camera for cake photography food photography)

 How shall I say this?
-Having the right tools and not knowing how to use it to it’s full potential is like giving a slow driver the keys to the Fomula one race car.
+Having the right tools and not knowing how to use it to its full potential is like giving a slow driver the keys to a formula one race car.
 He probably won’t know what to do with it.
 Right?
 In the same way – having a good camera is good but even better is if you can learn how to use it to it’s potential.

-I was lucky to have a neighbor who gave me a few food photography lessons and that too practically.
-I’ve taken many of my blog pictures with him in our photo sessions.
-I am still learning and I know there is a huge potential and growth left for me.
+I am still learning and I have so much more to learn.
 I am exploring them one step at a time.
-More importantly I am seeing progress in my pictures and I feel proud of them.
+More importantly, I am seeing progress in my pictures and I feel proud of them.